mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - can fulfill that with RBAC by defining role templates that can get assigned to users that grant specific levels of access within Mgt Groups, Subscriptions, Resource Groups & specific resources
     - Management Group (collection of multiple subscriptions) --> subscription --> resource group --> single resource
     - parent scope is auto-inherited by all child objects
+    - RBACs are assigned to a "scope" : indv resource or group of resources
 - *RBAC is enforced on any action initiated against an az resource that passes through AZ Resource Manager*
     - AZ Resource manager is a service that provides a way to organize & secure your cloud resources
     - AZ Resource manager is Accessible through portal, shell, powershell & cli